pakjiddat/Pakjiddat-Website/src/pages/articles/2021-07-11---Economics-in-daily-life/index.md

 When enrollment in college increases, people spend a lot on college tuition, so there is less money for other resources.
 Because there is not enough money, there are less opportunities for people to work, which can lead to an increase in unemployment.

-### When does the invisible hand not work?
+### When does the invisible hand not work

 #### Question
-According to Wikipedia: "The [Invisible Hand](https://en.wikipedia.org/wiki/Invisible_hand) is an economic concept that describes the unintended greater social benefits and public good brought about by individuals acting in their own self-interests".
+According to Wikipedia: The [Invisible Hand](https://en.wikipedia.org/wiki/Invisible_hand) is an economic concept that describes the unintended greater social benefits and public good brought about by individuals acting in their own self-interests.

 Please describe a situation in which the invisible hand does not seem to work.
 Then explain why the principle does not work and what would need to happen for it to work.